See a list of Operations Management Programs by Clicking Here!

 - Quality Assurance

 Individuals in this field will primarily work for large businesses or firms that are responsible for the production of goods.
-Individuals will work closely with production and are tasked with supplying reports to ensure that others are properly notified of any successes or concerns regarding production, whether issues have arisen, warn of increasing costs and so on.
-Individuals in upper management will work toward developing policies and methodologies regarding production, including making cost cutting decision as necessary, and dictate expected deadlines based on information available.
+Operations managers will work closely with production teams and fabrication specialists.
+They are tasked with supplying data and reports to ensure team members are notified of variations in production and operational goals.

-Individual interested in operations management may also wish to consider a career in business administration, project management or customer service management.
+Individual interested in operations management may also wish to consider a career in business administration, project management, organizational leadership, customer service management, or organizational psychology.
+Likewise, APICS and POMS provide managers with additional tools, training, and resources outside academia that may prove beneficial to graduates.
+Additional associations of interest include: